Salem's Lot (2004 miniseries): Plot

 As Ben concludes his story, the orderly realizes Ben was not acting alone.
-The orderly finds Callahan dead, suffocated with a pillow by Mark.
-Mark slips into Ben's room and tells him the vampire hunt is over.
+The orderly finds Callahan suffocated with a pillow by Mark.
+Mark slips into Ben's room and tells him the hunt is over.
 Ben suffers a cardiac arrest.
-The orderly finds Mark at a locked exit to the hospital and tells Mark he can't believe the story, but lets him go, indicating he may be struggling with actually believing it.
-Doctors battle to keep Ben alive as he begins passing away, finally at peace.
+The orderly finds Mark tells him he cannot believe the story, but lets him go.
+Doctors battle to keep Ben alive as he begins dying, finally at peace.